Apply for Financial Aid

 - Be fully admitted and making progress towards an eligible degree or certificate program

-- Maintain Satisfactory Academic Progress, as defined by the Office of Financial Aid
+- Maintain Satisfactory Academic Progress, as defined by Student Financial Services

 - Not owe an overpayment on any federal grant or be in default on a federal loan